settorka/software-eng-monorepo/hybrid-search/v2/README.md

 Search ranking behaves like allocation under scarce attention.
 The top result positions are scarce slots.
 Retrieval paths submit candidate documents with evidence.
 Fusion is the allocation mechanism.

-In this project there is no paid bidding, but the analogy is useful:

 - Candidate documents "bid" for rank using evidence signals.
 - Keyword and vector systems produce bids in different currencies.
 - Raw-score fusion is invalid currency conversion unless calibrated.